NETWAYS/check_smseagle/README.md

   --insecure            Allow insecure SSL connections (default False)
 ```

+Various flags can be set with environment variables, refer to the help to see which flags.

 ## Example

 For a device at `192.168.144.120:443` with this API token `qqgfHAtBuja8liwcOafzXzm4WHcWYOb`.